Nischay1909/Nischay1909/README.md

 # Hello, I'm Nischay Shukla! 👋

-I am a Computer Science student at the Institute of Engineering and Technology, Lucknow, with a passion for building robust, scalable applications and mastering algorithmic problem-solving.
+I am a Computer Science Engineer with a deep passion for technology, dedicated to building robust, scalable applications and mastering algorithmic problem-solving.

 ---